konsou/konso.codes/index.md

 Java: basics

 ## What I've done
-(This list is incomplete at the moment - will add my projects here)

 ### This document
 HTML generated from markdown.
 PDF generated from HTML.
 Runs on my web server.
 Semi-automated deployment.